saliccio/unity-screen-division/README.md

 # Unity Camera Division

 ## Camera division package for Unity3D
-This package includes a C# script that allows to use multiple cameras in one screen.
+This package includes a C# script that allows you to use multiple cameras in one screen.

 You can create a GameObject and attach the MultipleCameraFollow script to it.